CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments: System Architecture

 \subsection{Scam Intelligence Utilization}

-The structured data generated by the Information Extractor Agent is not merely an archived output; it is actively integrated into the downstream anti-abuse ecosystem to enhance enforcement capabilities.
-The intelligence is utilized in two primary ways:

-\begin{itemize} \item \textit{Manual Analysis and Investigation}: The structured reports are made available to human reviewers.
-This rich, contextual data is used for deep-dive investigations into complex cases, helping analysts understand new and evolving scam modus operandi (MOs) and validate decisions on high-value take-downs.
-For example, the user's narrative can be used to prioritize cases for manual review, ensuring that the most critical or novel scam reports are escalated quickly. \item \textit{Automated Enforcement and Modeling}: At an aggregated level, the structured data serves as a powerful new set of signals for our machine learning models.
-Features derived from this data, are used to update payments risk models to automatically detect and prevent new scam patterns at scale.
-This allows the intelligence gathered from the users' experience to contribute to the protection of the entire platform. \end{itemize}

-This dual-use approach ensures that every piece of user-provided intelligence contributes to making the platform safer, both through immediate, human-led review and long-term, automated learning.
+The structured data generated by the Information Extractor is actively integrated into the anti-abuse ecosystem in two primary ways.
+First, it is made available to human reviewers for deep-dive investigations into complex cases, helping analysts understand new scam MOs and validate high-value takedowns.
+Second, at an aggregated level, the structured data serves as a powerful new set of signals for machine learning risk models, allowing the intelligence gathered from user experiences to automatically detect and prevent new scam patterns at scale.
+This dual-use approach, combining immediate, human-led review with long-term, automated learning, ensures every piece of user-provided intelligence contributes to platform safety.